 Bassa High School Students Perform Well on WASSCE

-Mr. George B. Gaybueh, the new Principal of the Bassa High School System, informed us of the impressive performance of the BHS students in the 2019 academic year WASSCE.
-Out of 328 students registered to take the exams, 320 passed in 1 to 6 subjects.
-They came first in Grand Bassa County and second among all Public Schools throughout Liberia.
+Rev. Father Augustus Quoi, the new Principal of the Bassa High School System, informed us of the impressive performance of the BHS students in the 2020 academic year WASSCE.
+Out of 274 students registered and took the exams, 256 passed.
+They did not take the sciences as per the Ministry of Education due to the ill-preparedness of Public Schools throughout Liberia.

 It gave us the encouragement that the cooperative efforts between our association and the school are paying off.
 It is our hope that their performance will be even better during the next academic year.